aerugo/firestarter/README.md

 ## TODO
-Before final version, change "camps" to creations or dreams.# firestarter
+Before final version, change "camps" to creations or dreams.